 04 of 04

-Example: If you have guests coming to visit, having an organized linen closet will make your life a whole lot easier.
-It will make your guests' visit easier for them as well.
+For example, if you have guests coming to visit, having an organized linen closet will make your life a whole lot easier.
+It will make your guests' visits easier for them as well.

 You'll be able to locate extra linens, toiletries, and bathroom supplies, and if you're not around, they can grab these supplies themselves.
 Likewise, an organized laundry room will make that chore easier by placing the soaps and tools you need front-and-center.